NullOperatorr/BlackPearl-CTF-Walkthrough/README.md

 - After Scrolling to **Files with interesting permissions** we found SUID (Set User ID) which is a special Linux permission that allows a program to run with the permissions of the file's owner, rather than the user who runs it.
 - In our case, `www-data` can run `/usr/bin/php7.3` with root privileges.
--We can check **GTFOBins** for a privilege-escalation method. **GTFOBins** is a collection of techniques showing how common Linux programs can be abused for privilege escalation.
+- We can check **GTFOBins** for a privilege-escalation method. **GTFOBins** is a collection of techniques showing how common Linux programs can be abused for privilege escalation.

  (https://gtfobins.gm7.org/gtfobins/php/#suid)